theasci/jasminejsx/README.md

 	You can run this script in a few ways:

-	* You can run this through an InDesign Scripts panel if you linked it properly to the `Scripts/Scripts Panel/` directory inside your Adobe InDesign application directory.
+	* You can run this through the InDesign Scripts panel if you linked it properly to the `Scripts/Scripts Panel/` directory inside your Adobe InDesign application directory.
 	* You can run this from VS Code using Adobe's ExtendScript Debugger.
 Just create a debug configuration that points to it
 	* You can run it from the ExtendScript Toolkit
 	* From the command line - see below